NilsNisse/HardCrack/README.txt

-This program has a goldberg downloader that downloads goldberg from the official website, but it downloads all the files, thats fine though, if it fails with that download, please report it in my discord or try following the steps bellow.
+This program uses goldberg, it has a downloader that downloads goldberg from the official website, but it downloads all the files, thats fine though, if it fails with that download, please report it in my discord or try following the steps bellow.

 1. https://mr_goldberg.gitlab.io/goldberg_emulator
 press "latest build" and download it, you can place it anywhere but when extracting please have it in the same folder as